NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_sfs.rst

     computation benefit from parallelization.

 --prep-step <string (default: None)>
-    Run parallel_sfs twice, before mosaicking the final results.
+    Run ``parallel_sfs`` twice, before mosaicking the final results.
 First time add these options to the ``sfs`` program.
 Second time add the options in ``--main-step``.
 Must use this as ``--prep-step="options"``.
-Without the equal sign it will fail to parse the options because of the Python ``argparse`` module.
+Without the equal sign it will fail to parse the options because of limitations of the Python ``argparse`` module.
 See an example in :numref:`sfs_earth`.

 --main-step <string (default: None)>
     See: ``--prep-step``.